amrshaltout/FactorAnalyze/README.md

 This Jupyter project demonstrates how to perform Factor Analysis using Python, particularly focusing on the factor_analyzer library.
 Factor Analysis is a statistical method used to identify underlying factors or latent variables that explain patterns of correlations within a dataset.

 ## Data
 The dataset used in this project is stored in the file FactorAnalysis.csv.
-It contains [describe your dataset briefly, e.g., information about the variables, number of observations, etc.].
+It contains The dataset pertains to academic students and evaluates their level of academic achievement, goodness, and popularity within the college community.

 ## Project Structure
 - FactorAnalysis.ipynb: Jupyter Notebook containing the code for performing Factor Analysis.